-Other than with Dino Bianco, KPI has not entered into written employment agreements with its NEOs.
-KPI has not put in place any agreement, plan or mechanism for payments in favour of the other Named Executive Officers in the event of termination of duties, whether voluntary or not, or of constructive dismissal, resignation, retirement, change in responsibilities or change of control of KPI.
+KPI has not entered into written employment agreements with any of its other NEOs that provide for a plan or mechanism for payments in favour of the other NEOs in the event of termination of duties, whether voluntary or not, or of constructive dismissal, resignation, retirement, change in responsibilities or change of control of KPI.
 However, under the LTIP, upon termination without cause and upon retirement, all previous awards granted under the plan continue to vest and become payable in their normal course.
 Upon the death of a participant, all previously allocated amounts vest immediately, and are paid at target.

-The following table shows estimated incremental payments, payables and benefits to Dino Bianco that would be triggered by: (i) a termination of employment without cause; and (ii) a change of control, in each case as if the triggering event had occurred on December 31, 2023.
+The following table shows estimated incremental payments, payables and benefits to Dino Bianco, Michael Keays and Robert Martin that would be triggered by: (i) a termination of employment without cause; and (ii) in Mr. Bianco's case, a change of control, in each case as if the triggering event had occurred on December 31, 2024.
 No incremental payments, payables or benefits would be triggered for the other NEOs in such circumstances.

-Name Salary STCIP LTIP Total at Change of (\$) (\$) (\$) (1) Termination (\$) Control (2) (\$) Dino Bianco \$606,618 \$606,618 N/A \$1,213,236 \$606,618
+Salary STCIP LTIP Total at Termination Change of Control (2) Name (\$) (\$) (\$) (1) (\$) (\$) Dino Bianco \$627,850 \$627,850 N/A \$1,255,700 \$627,850 Michael Keays \$360,525 \$144,210 N/A \$504,735 N/A Robert Martin \$499,517 \$224,782 N/A \$724,299 N/A

-(1) All previous LTIP awards granted continue to vest and are payable in their normal course as per the terms of the plan.

-(2) Payable as a retention bonus no later than six months following the change of control, which shall also be payable if Mr. Bianco's employment is terminated without cause within the 6 month period following the change of control
+- (1) All previous LTIP awards granted continue to vest and are payable in their normal course as per the terms of the plan. - (2) Payable as a retention bonus no later than six months following the change of control, which shall also be payable if Mr. Bianco's employment is terminated without cause within the 6 month period following the change of control

 Pursuant to his employment agreement, Mr. Bianco is subject to a 12 month non-solicitation covenant as well as confidentiality obligations.
+Messrs.
+Keays and Martin have also agreed as part of their employment agreement to non-competition and non-solicitation covenants for a period of 12 months following their termination.